MagentaMayhem/oss-audit-24MIP10113/README.md

 ## Project Overview

-This repository contains five Bash shell scripts created as part of the OSS Capstone Project.
-The scripts demonstrate key Linux concepts such as system inspection, package verification, directory auditing, log analysis, and user-interactive automation.
-The chosen open-source software for this project is **MySQL**, licensed under **GPL v2**.
+This project consists of five Bash shell scripts designed to demonstrate practical skills in Linux system administration, automation, and open-source software analysis.
+The chosen software for deeper exploration is **MariaDB** — a fully open-source relational database management system that originated as a community-driven fork of **MySQL**, licensed under **GPL v2**.
+MariaDB maintains full compatibility with MySQL while offering improved performance, transparency, and open governance under the MariaDB Foundation.

 ---